-Specifies a load balancing method for a server group where client-server mapping is based on the hashed key value.
+Specifies a load balancing method for a server group where the client-server mapping is based on the hashed key value.
 The key can contain text, variables, and their combinations.
 Note that adding or removing a server from the group may result in remapping most of the keys to different servers.
 The method is compatible with the Cache::Memcached Perl library.

-The consistent parameter specifies that the ketama consistent hashing method should be used instead.
+If the consistent parameter is specified the ketama consistent hashing method will be used instead.
 The method ensures that only a few keys will be remapped to different servers when a server is added to or removed from the group.
 This helps to achieve a higher cache hit ratio for caching servers.
-The method is compatible with the Cache::Memcached::Fast Perl library with the ketama\points parameter set to 160.
+The method is compatible with the Cache::Memcached::Fast Perl library with the ketama_points parameter set to 160.